 • $30 per person for the ArtTalk and Dinner on October 15, at 6 p.m. at the Art Garden at the Mississippi Museum of Art (A limited number of tickets are available)

-Early bird registration for the Wednesday night dinner and the conference closes on October 1, 2024.
+Early bird pricing for the conference closes on October 1, 2024.

 Schedule